nyergler/effective-django/tutorial/models.rst

   >>> nathan.id
   1

-There are a few interesting things to notice here.

-First, the ``shell`` manage command gives us a interactive shell with the Python path set up correctly for Django.
+There are a few new things here.
+First, the ``manage.py shell`` command gives us a interactive shell with the Python path set up correctly for Django.
+If you try to run Python and just import your application, an Exception will be raised because Django doesn't know which ``settings`` to use, and therefore can't map Model instances to the database.

 Second, there's this ``objects`` property on our model class.
 That's the model's Manager_.
+If a single instance of a Model is analogous to a row in the database, the Manager is analogous to the table.
 The default model manager provides querying functionality, and can be customized.
+When we call ``all()`` or ``filter()`` or the Manager, a QuerySet is returned.
+A QuerySet is iterable, and loads data from the database as needed.

+Finally, there's this ``id`` field that we didn't define.
+Django adds and ``id`` field as the primary key for your model, unless you `specify a primary key`_.

 .. slide:: Model Managers
    :level: 2